 Neuroscience: Self-Designed Minor

 The interdisciplinary minor in neuroscience includes a breadth of courses from the natural and quantitative sciences, philosophy, and psychology.
-Individualized programs based on a faculty-designed template guide students to discover fundamental principles of nervous system structure and function, the role of genes, molecules, cells, and nervous systems in behavior and mental activity, and insights into human nature, health, and disease.
+Individualized programs based on a faculty-designed template will guide you to discover fundamental principles of nervous system structure and function, the role of genes, molecules, cells, and nervous systems in behavior and mental activity, and insights into human nature, health, and disease.

 Neuroscience Diversity, Equity, and Inclusion Statement

 - The program is flexible and compatible with any major, as well as semester away and study abroad programs.